hmslima/sambahsacompletegrammar/sambahsa.md

 Ah, the verbs…

-With the exception of three verbs, “ses” {ses}, “habe” {hab} and “woide” {woyd}, all the other verbs are regular, you only need pay attention to some cases, predicted by the ortographic rules.
+With the exception of three main verbs, “ses” {ses}, “habe” {hab} and “woide” {woyd}, all the other verbs are regular, you only need pay attention to some cases, predicted by the ortographic rules.

 It's common, in other languages, the verbs be represented in their infinitive form, like in dictionaries for example, but in sambahsa the standard form of presentation is in the form of *stem*.
-I want that is be very clear from now, the translations of the sambahsa verbs will be provided in the infinitive form, even when the verbs are in their original form (only the stem).
-For example: the word “sedd”, as a verb, I translate as “to sit” (infinitive of english), but “to sit” in the infinitive of sambahsa is “sedde”, not “sedd”.
-Don't worry that I'll warn you when the verb be in the infinitive, I only want that you know that when I show you something like “linekw = to leave”, don't think that “linekw” already is the verb in the infinitive.
+I want it to be clear from now on, the translations from sambahsa to english will be provided in the infinitive form, even when the verbs are in their original form (only the stem).
+For example: the word “sedd” is translated to “to sit” (infinitive of english), but “sedd” is not the infinitive form of the word, its infinitive form is “sedde”.
+Don't worry because I'll warn you when the verb be in the infinitive, I only want that you know that when I show you something like “linekw = to leave”, don't think that “linekw” already is the verb in the infinitive form.
 Are we understood?

 Let's meet the irregular verbs: